 The consolidated financial statements have been audited by BDO Canada LLP, independent external auditors appointed by the Board.
 The accompanying Independent Auditor's Report outlines their responsibilities, the scope of their examination and their opinion on the Board's consolidated financial statements.

-K Buter jos Director of Education
+Director of Education